jonnor/embeddedml/emlearn/microvad/doc/devices.md

 as they have very little RAM, no FPU and generally very low CPU performance.
 But it should still be possible to run very simple things at 8 kHz samplerate.

+No support for PDM/I2S.
+ADC can only to 10 bit.
+No DMA, CPU has to fetch every sample.

 AtMega32u4 has native USB support.
 LUFA project implements USB 1.0 Audio class device.
 The `AudioInput` example implements reads from ADC channel 1 (microphone or similar). https://github.com/adafruit/lufa-lib/blob/master/trunk/Demos/Device/ClassDriver/AudioInput/AudioInput.c

 https://github.com/Klafyvel/AVR-FFT
 contains FFT implementations, tested up to length 256.